Germany

 Here are the guidelines issued by the ADÜ NordTypical advice

-Preserve layout of original (if it’s a certificate)
+Preserve layout of original (if its a certificate)

 Make sure you have an original or a certified copy